 Usually the first question people ask about this initiative is whether it couldn’t just be added to existing official global designations of heritage sites.
 Unfortunately this isn’t possible.

 Global Beacons of Hope is a project in formation.
-Comments are welcome; however, at this stage, suggestions for designation of individual Global Beacons of Hope are by invitation.
+Comments are welcome; however, at this stage, suggestions for choosing individual Global Beacons of Hope are by invitation.

 Convener: Ted Trzyna, InterEnvironment Institute